-Another diverse part of celebration is the Camp Dasara; it has a different look all together.
-K T Pujari and sons started this utsav in 1901.
-There are 5 Devi chariots that are taken out in a procession which also end at the same grounds above.
-Marriama Devi of K T Pujari & sons, Muthu Mariamma from Madras BHT area, Kunti devi from fish market, Mariama from old Telugu colony.
+Another diverse part of the celebration is Camp Dasara; it has a different look altogether.
+K T Pujari and sons started this Utsav in 1901.
+There are 5 Devi chariots that are taken out in a procession which also ends on the same grounds above.
+Marriama Devi of K T Pujari & sons, Muthu Mariamma from Madras BHT area, Kunti Devi from the fish market, Mariama from old Telugu colony.
 These 5 are supposed to be sisters.
-A Procession is taken out in the evenings of the 5 chariots and thousands of people throng the High Street to get the glimpse of the same.
+A Procession is taken out in the evenings of the 5 chariots and thousands of people throng the High Street to get a glimpse of the same.
 Dance, music, people wearing mascots like tiger, lion are another attraction.

 Prior to Dasara, there is a Vaahanaotsav for 8 days with separate vaahana ( Elephant,

 Lion, Garuda, Maruti, Peacock, Horse, etc.) every day and a nice procession is taken out.
 Dasara has a huge Rathotsav that moves throughout Shahapur.
 Similar Rathotsav is done for the Venkateshwar temple near Basavan Galli- Bhave chowk corner.